blazium-engine/blazium-docs/tutorials/physics/collision_shapes_3d.rst

 When not using GridMaps for level design, concave shapes are the best approach for a level's collision.
 That said, if your level has small details, you may want to exclude those from collision for performance and game feel.
-To do so, you can build a simplified collision mesh in a 3D modeler and have Godot generate a collision shape for it automatically.
+To do so, you can build a simplified collision mesh in a 3D modeler and have Blazium generate a collision shape for it automatically.
 More on that below

 Note that unlike primitive and convex shapes, a concave collision shape doesn't